ixofoundation/docs/developers/developer-tools/schema-server/data-asset-schema.md

 # Data Asset Schema

-Document Templates for Data Assets use a structured data format, based on open schemas (mainly [schema.org](https://schema.org)), to describe any type of data asset that exists within the Internet of Impact.
+Templates for Data Assets in ixo Documents use a structured data format based on open schemas (mainly [schema.org](https://schema.org)) to describe any type of Data Asset existing within the Internet of Impact.

 ### Types of data assets

-* A structured object, such as verifiable claim, with a data model that can be processed using a specific tool or algorithm
+* A structured object, such as Verifiable Claim, with a data model that can be processed using a specific tool or algorithm
 * An algorithm for processing or transforming data
 * A table or a CSV file with some data
 * An organised collection of tables